Arms Warrior Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Night Fae Soulbinds

-- Korayn is only slightly behind Niya in single-target, but offers much more burst in Mythic+-type content due to First Strike.
+- Korayn falls behind Niya in single-target, but offers much more burst in Mythic+-type content due to First Strike.

 - Plague Deviser Marileth is the worst Necrolord Soulbind and should not be chosen for DPS potential.

 - Emeni provides a nice stacking bonus during the early game, and has a strong Mythic+ trait in Gnashing Chompers.